What's Dialectical Behavior Therapy? Developing Your Understanding

 During DBT sessions, a therapist may help a client become more mindful of any triggers that cause emotional distress or any situations that can cause a desire to lash out and an inability to accept change.
 Accepting change tends to be a significant part of this type of therapy.

-Emotion regulation skills consist of strategies that can be used to help a person become more emotionally balanced.
-Managing emotions can help prevent blowups, allowing them to harness control over their emotions.
+Emotion control skills consist of strategies that can be used to help a person become more emotionally balanced.
+This part of the treatment targets one’s ability to manage emotions in order to help prevent blowups, allowing them to harness control over their emotions.

-This group aspect of DBT focuses mostly on learning how to practice these skills.
+This group aspect of dialectical behavior therapy focuses mostly on learning how to practice these skills.
 The one-on-one aspect of training tends to focus on the why, but group work allows you to practice your skills.
 Other people have their own experiences, and they may know of something that can help you cope with challenging situations better.
 Also, group work can give you a better, more reliable support network.
-Usually, one trained therapist leads all of this work and they practice different skills and exercises with group participants.
+Usually, one trained therapist leads all of this work, and they practice different skills and exercises with group participants.

 The group component of DBT usually lasts about two hours, with the group meeting weekly for approximately six months, depending on the needs that people have.
 DBT can be conducted in different ways, depending on the participants and the therapist.
 Some people don't need skills groups, but others may find that they work better with others.

-Group therapy can have many benefits, including social support and encouragement from the other group members.
-Practicing the skills learned in DBT with others can help increase self esteem and confidence.
-However, how suitable DBT group therapy is for people may depend on several factors.
-People with social anxiety or privacy concerns may feel uncomfortable in a group setting and prefer individual DBT therapy.
+Group sessions can have many benefits, including social support and encouragement from the other group members.
+Practicing the skills learned in DBT with others can help increase self-esteem and confidence.
+However, how suitable DBT group sessions are for people may depend on several factors.
+People with social anxiety may feel uncomfortable in a group setting and prefer individual DBT.
 The effectiveness of group sessions may depend on the participant’s willingness to participate.

 If you’re interested in trying DBT, you can search for "DBT therapy near me" with an experience in this therapeutic modality.
-Alternatively, you might try DBT through online therapy, which research has shown to be just as effective as in-person therapy.
-With an online therapy platform like BetterHelp, you can speak with a licensed therapist without leaving home, which may be more comfortable than going to a therapist’s office if this is your first time trying therapy.
+Alternatively, you might try DBT through online therapy, which research has shown to be just as effective as in-person sessions.
+With an online platform like BetterHelp, you can speak with a licensed therapist without leaving home, which may be more comfortable than going to a therapist’s office if this is your first time speaking with a therapist.

 With BetterHelp, you can communicate with a DBT therapist via phone or video chat at a time that suits your schedule.
 Also, you can contact your therapist in between sessions via in-app messaging, and they’ll get back to you as soon as they can.